SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

 #### Using SAML together with a proxy

-When using SAML with a proxy, make these configurations to avoid authentication issues:
+When using SAML with a proxy, use the following configuration to avoid authentication issues:

 - For 32-bit processes, execute the following command: `netsh winhttp set proxy proxy-server="<ip>:<port>" bypass-list="localhost"`